RubenQCs/Data-Science/Financial Fraud Detection/Readme.md

 ![Table_I](Plots/Table.jpg)

 ### 2.Model:
-Implementation of logistic regression for fraud detection
+Implementation of logistic regression for fraud detection.
+First, we will train a Logistic Regression model with data from 1990-2011 and evaluate it with data from 2011-2014.